ChrisRamer/Caulculator-Business-Logic/readme.md

 Clone this repo to your desktop.

-Open the folder named ""Calculator-Business-Logic and double click `index.html` to open it in browser.
+Open the folder named `Calculator-Business-Logic` and double click `index.html` to open it in browser.

 ## Technologies Used